akshitgajera1013/Python-Mini-Projects-/README.md

 # Python-Mini-Projects-
-This is simple mini projects in python.. main.py files is basic chatbox useing openai
+This are the basic Python Project.